Resources for Employer Health Insurance for Employees

 Are you looking to provide health insurance for your employees?

 Employee Retention Credit

 If you are a small business who was able to retain their employees in 2021, you can file for the Employee Retention Credit for all 4 quarters and may also receive an advance payment of a portion of the credit!
-See more below:
+Click here to go to the Screening Quiz or See more below:

 Continuing Education just got even easier with Peninsula College’s Accelerated AA Program.
 Find more about the program HERE.

 Is your organization considering applying for a grant?
 Why not increase your chances by taking enrolling in Grant Writing Boot Camp with Peninsula College Community Ed?

 This course is a fast-paced immersion in grant writing essentials.
 Learn all of the basics, plus strategic tips and tricks of effective grant proposal development, including understanding elements of the proposal, grant budgets, partnership strategies, and funding opportunity research.
 This course will provide a high-level overview of all components of effective grantsmanship through hands-on learning with an experienced grants professional who has generated over $60 million in public, corporate, and foundation funding.

 Did you receive Unemployment Insurance?
 ESD May Contact You:

 Many current and former unemployment benefit recipients will need to answer additional fact-finding questions if ESD staff thinks you may qualify for a new claim.
 The fact-finding includes a link to apply for a new claim.

 Claimants are advised to respond to all emails, postal mail, and web notices from ESD.
 For more information, read the potential new claim alert webpage on esd.wa.gov.